bar9/rust-course-2025-11-20/mdbook/src/day3/13_hardware_hello.md

 - `get_temperature()` - Returns Temperature struct
 - `to_celsius()` - Converts to Celsius value
 - **No external wiring** - Sensor is built into the chip!
+- **Temperature threshold** - We use 52.2°C to trigger fast blinking (you can trigger this by touching the chip)

 **Data Flow:**
 ```